-From a legal point of view, demands for more access to state information - they will turn into FOI laws - are already present in the United States before the Watergate scandal in the 1960s.
+From a legal point of view, demands for more access to state information - they will turn into FOI laws4 - are already present in the United States before the Watergate scandal in the 1960s.
 These demands are bound to the citizens' suspicion towards the federal administration, which were not considered accountable at that time (Wald, 1984).
-The rationale behind this movement in favor of more transparency is underpinned by the fact that opposition parties, media and interest groups will force government to disclose more information and therefore become more accountable (Roberts, 2002).
-Some scholars have studied the effects of FOI, especially in the UK (Worthy, 2010), stating that transparency and accountability objectives have been fulfilled, but not the other aims targeted by the law (participation, trust, etc.) because of a too ambitious project.
+The rationale behind this movement in favor of more transparency is underpinned by the fact that opposition parties, media and interest groups will force government to disclose more information and therefore become more accountable (A. Roberts, 2002).
+Some scholars have studied the effects of FOI laws, especially in the UK (Worthy, 2010), stating that transparency and accountability objectives have been fulfilled, but not the other aims targeted by the law (participation, trust, etc.) because of a too ambitious project.
 Others have focused on the implementation of FOI laws and their impact on transparency and accountability (Kirtley, 2006).
 For instance, terrorism has given room to the Bush administration (after 9/11) to restrict access to information and reinforce secrecy, showing that interpretation of the law and its use are subject to change.
 In general, results are contrasted because of the reluctance of the administration to always follow the reforms.
 Publicness of the decision-making processes and decisions themselves have sometimes led officials to be more cautious about the way they work and to record less discussions and debates (Riddell, 2014).
 In this sense, practices can be at odds with the beneficial effects supposed on the theoretical side.

 From a conceptual point of view, transparency may reinforce the so-called "horizontal" accountability, which means the accountability from the administration towards the citizens and other stakeholders.
-It follows a growing trend towards horizontalization in government, in which the latter has opened itself and moved closer to the citizens (Michels & Meijer, 2008).
+It follows a growing trend towards horizontalization in government, in which the administration has opened itself and moved closer to the citizens (Michels & Meijer, 2008).
 Transparency thus plays a supporting role in order to strengthen this type of accountability.
 It also produces indirect effects on the "vertical" accountability, in the hierarchy between organizations, elected representatives and the government.
 Through their access to data, citizens can be aware of administrative practices and denounce dysfunctions.
-Therefore, they have the opportunity to send signals to the concerned authorities and activate the vertical accountability chain3.
+Therefore, they have the opportunity to send signals to the concerned authorities and activate the vertical accountability chain5.
 Citizens are then considered as potential whistleblowers.
 McCubbins and Schwartz (1984) use the metaphor of "fire-alarm oversight" to describe a situation where citizens and interest groups have the right to examine administrative decisions, sometimes leading to their implication in decision-making processes and access to information.
-According to Heald
+According to Heald (2012), vertical transparency, more particularly when applied downwards (citizens' can control administrative decisions and processes), following the principal-agent principle, is accountability focused.
+In this sense, rulers are accountable to the ruled ones about their stewardship.
+On the other hand, vertical transparency, when going upwards, is more concerned with managerial issues.
+The author goes on to say that the timing of transparency also affects accountability.
+Transparency in retrospect, as opposed to transparency in real time, closes the accountability window after a certain period of time, therefore making it less intrusive for a reporting organization.